Latest COVID-19 information

 As the global battle to manage the pandemic continues, the Mo Ibrahim Foundation is providing regular information and research on the impact of COVID-19 in Africa and the continent’s response to this unprecedented challenge.
 The Foundation is committed to telling the African story of COVID-19.

 MIF research and data on COVID-19 in Africa

-The 2021 Ibrahim Forum Report, COVID-19 in Africa one year on: Impact and Prospects, outlines how recovery from the pandemic provides an opportunity to define and drive a new growth model for the continent.
+The 2021 Ibrahim Forum Report, COVID-19 in Africa one year on: impact and prospects, provides a comprehensive assessment of the health, economic, social and political impacts of the pandemic in Africa, and the opportunity to define and drive a new growth model for the continent.

-In 2020 the Foundation published an analysis of Africa’s readiness and capacity to manage the COVID-19 pandemic.
-It draws on a wealth of data, statistics and information from the Ibrahim Index of African Governance (IIAG) and other sources to examine the COVID-19 context and its immediate challenges.
+In 2020, the Foundation published an analysis of Africa’s readiness and capacity to manage the pandemic.
+It draws on a wealth of data, statistics, and information from the Ibrahim Index of African Governance (IIAG) and other sources.

 Now Generation Network survey

 Drawing on the views of 143 members of the Foundation’s Now Generation Network (NGN) – a group of young and mid-level career African citizens from various sectors and disciplines, representing 35 African countries – COVID-19 in Africa: what does it mean for young people? analyses youth perspectives on the challenges Africa faces as a result of COVID-19.

 During 2021, the Foundation has convened a series of online discussions between the Foundation’s leadership and members of the NGN, exploring different aspects of the pandemic’s impact on young Africans and their hopes for the future.

 The Foundation’s COVID-19 in Africa tracker gathers the latest data on COVID-19 cases and deaths, as well as the population coverage of the vaccine doses administered so far.
 It is updated every two weeks.